alec-tschantz/allostasis/README.md

 ## Notes

-- For allostatic model, do we want the exteroceptive prior to be on proprioception or interoception? (currently on proprioception)
+- For allostatic model, do we want the exteroceptive prior to be on proprioception or interoception?
-- Make parameters a variable
+- Add noise to data variables
-- Define connection graph (?)
+- We are not accounting for prior - reflex arc is just cancelling change in interoceptive state estimation.
+Remove prior?